Mission: Trick a Psychic into Contacting Someone Who Never Existed

 “My brother died a few years ago and it was kind of my fault.
 I want to know if he can forgive me.”
 She smiles sympathetically.
 “It was…” she points to her head and nods knowingly.
 Not much of a gamble – that could mean just about anything.
 “Yeah.
 It was a kind of a boating accident,” I mumble.

 “What was his name?”

 “There was never that much between the two of you, was there?”
-That could mean anything.
+I look at her blankly.
 Her next statement is less ambiguous.
 “Fred wants you to know that he doesn’t blame you for his death.
 He wants you to get on with your life.”
 She’s very definite about this.

-This is pretty generous of old Fredo, considering one of my henchmen put a bullet in his head.
+This is pretty generous of old Fredo, considering I ordered one of my henchmen to put a bullet in his head.
 But I say nothing.

 “There’s someone else though isn’t there?
 Someone else you’ve lost…”

 “Seanie, is it?”

 “He died of… Well, it was long term, wasn’t it?”